 Terminal cabinets shall be provided to house media converters, mid-spans, power supplies, SPD’s and other CCTV system components.
 Enclosures shall be hinged and lockable with panelboard construction and plywood backboards.
 Terminal cabinets shall be provided by the General Contractor.

 Terminal cabinets shall be wall or pedestal mounted with bottom of cabinet at no less than 12 inches A.F.F. or A.F.G.
-Provide NEMA type 1 enclosures within interior locations and NEMA type 4X stainless steel type for exterior locations.
+Provide NEMA type 1 enclosures within interior locations and NEMA type 4 (watertight) stainless steel or non-metallic polycarbonate type for exterior locations.
 Pedestal mounted cabinets shall be supported utilizing 4 inch square concrete posts buried 24 inches below finished grade and set in concrete footing with 6 inches of concrete all around.

 Terminal cabinets shall be amply sized to accommodate all components without overheating and forced air exhaust fans shall be provided.
 Cabinets requiring 120 Volt power shall be provided with appropriate number of 20 Amp, 125 Volt receptacles complete with surge protection.
 Receptacles shall be securely mounted within the cabinet.